 Force Can be Used to Change the Speed of the Moving Object - When we keep on pedalling the pedal of the bicycle, the speed of the bicycle increases.
 And when we apply the brake, the speed of the bicycle decreases.

-The different effect of force with example is very common in our day to day life. like we walk, we run, we play, we sit or at even times stand.
+The different effect of force for example is very common in our day-to-day life.
+Like we walk, we run, we play, we sit or at even times stand.
 In all of these activities, we have all seen the changing of the motion of the state.
 We are bringing some of the used objects to rest or we can say bringing it in motion.